HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 {{ figure_markup(
   image="median-lighthouse-best-practices.png",
-  caption="Media Lighthouse mobile best practices scores.", description="Bar chart showcasing the median Lighthouse mobile best practices score for each of the top 10 most adopted CMSs.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=1066307789&format=interactive", sheets_gid="921264211", sql_file="lighthouse_category_scores_per_cms.sql",
+  caption="Media Lighthouse best practices scores.", description="Bar chart showcasing the median Lighthouse best practices score for each of the top 10 most adopted CMSs.
+For WordPress it's 92 for desktop and 83 for mobile, for Drupal it's 83 and 83, for Joomla it's 83 and 75 respectively, for Wix it's 92 and 100, for Squarespace it's 92 and 92, for 1C-Bitrix it's 83 and 75, for TYPO3 CMS it's 92 and 83, for Duda it's 83 and 75, for Weebly it's 75 and 75, and finally for Adobe Experience Manager it's 83 and 75.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=1066307789&format=interactive", sheets_gid="921264211", sql_file="lighthouse_category_scores_per_cms.sql",